gnotaras/wordpress-add-meta-tags/readme.txt

 The amount of the donation is totally up to you.
 You can think of it like this: Are you happy with the plugin?
 Do you think it makes your life easier or adds value to your web site?
 If this is a yes and, if you feel like showing your appreciation, you could imagine buying me a cup of coffee at your favorite Cafe and <a href="http://bit.ly/HvUakt">make a donation</a> accordingly.

+= I've added a low star rating in order to motivate you!
+Why don't you help me or not implement the feature I want? =

+Time permitting, I generally try to do my best with providing free support for my plugins.

+But, if you try to force that with a low star rating, I can guarantee it will never happen.
+You are never going to get that help from me that way.

+If you have already made that mistake because you were not aware of the policy, that's not my problem.
+You are not getting any help.

 == Screenshots ==